WasmEdge/docs/docs/start/wasmedge/features.md

 ## Cross Platform

 WASM is Portable.
-The compiled wasm file could run on different hardware and platforms without any changes.
+The compiled WASM file could run on different hardware and platforms without any changes.

 WasmEdge supports a wide range of operating systems and hardware platforms.
 It allows WebAssembly applications to be truly portable across platforms.
 It runs on Linux-like systems and microkernels such as the `seL4` real-time system.